StanislavLapitsky/mybatis-star-dao/README.md

 With the Generic DAO extension no need to manually add new column to INSERT and UPDATE statements.
 It is enough to define property/column mapping and INSERT/UPDATE statements get the new property on fly.<br />
-Could be useful when DB structure is actively changed e.g. on project start.